snorkyware/ValheimPlus/INSTALL.md

 If any of these sections don't apply to you, skip them.

 #### Hosted Server
-If your server host automatically installs ValheimPlus for you, there is a good chance it is installing the official version, which is broken with the current Valheim game.
+If your server host automatically installs ValheimPlus for you, there is a chance it is installing the wrong version, which is broken with the current Valheim game.
 In this case, choose one of the installation ZIPs with `Renamed` in the filename.

 The only difference is that the mod file has a different filename `ValheimPlusGrantapher.dll`, this is so that it doesn't get overwritten by your server host when it overwrites `ValheimPlus.dll`.
 Upon loading mods, BepInEx will recognize the two mods are the same and select the one with the newest version (`ValheimPlusGrantapher.dll`).